ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_install/README.md

 Role Variables
 --------------

+- `cpd_version` CP4D version to be installed.
+Supported versions are `cpd35` (for CP4D 3.5) and `cpd40` (for CP4D 4.0)
 - `cpd_registry_password` Holds the IBM Entitlement key
 - `cpd_registry` cp.icr.io
 - `cpd_registry_user` cp
-- `cpd_meta_namespace` Namespace to be created and used for CP4D deployment
+- `cpd_meta_namespace` Namespace to be created and used for CP4D deployment.
+For CP4D 4.0 version, namespace will always be 'ibm-common-services'

 Example Playbook